coredev-uk/reddit-background-changer/README.md

 # Reddit Background Changer
 A simple python script that fetches an image from your desired subreddit and sets it to your background.

+## Experimental Build Notes
+Use at your own risk, this build is not the most stable and will most likely cause errors.

 ## Features
 - Pick your favourite subreddits
 - Custom background to use at night